awslabs/aws-athena-query-federation/athena-example/README.md

 Alternatively, you can deploy a single Lambda function which combines the two above requirements by using com.amazonaws.athena.connector.lambda.handlers.CompositeHandler or com.amazonaws.athena.connector.lambda.handlers.UnifiedHandler.
 While breaking this into two separate Lambda functions allows you to independently control the cost and timeout of your Lambda functions, using a single Lambda function can be simpler and higher performance due to less cold start.

-In the next section we take a closer look at the methosd we must implement on the MetadataHandler and RecordHandler.
+In the next section we take a closer look at the methods we must implement on the MetadataHandler and RecordHandler.

 ### MetadataHandler Details